krunch3r76/gompress/README.md

 expect gompress to evolve with golem and to become more performant accordingly e.g. with improved networking. gompress is continually being optimized within current parameters however. stay tuned.

-the default min-cpu-threads argument is set to 0 which will parallelize compression of each task across all threads on the worker node. i recommend one focus on the --divisions argument and if targeting higher end nodes to use gc__filterms.
+the default min-cpu-threads argument is treated specially by gompress and is set to 0 by default: which will parallelize compression of each task across all threads on any worker node. i recommend one focus on the --divisions argument and if targeting higher end nodes to use gc__filterms before tweaking min-cpu-threads.

 ## todo
 project memory requirements to better anticipate node requirements.